lupyuen/lupyuen.github.io/src/lvgl3.md

 -   What's next for rendering __LVGL UI Controls__

-Someday our LVGL Apps will run in a __Web Browser and on PinePhone__!
+Maybe someday all our LVGL Apps will run in a __Web Browser and on PinePhone__!

 (And many other LVGL Devices!)